SparkEdUAB/sparked-manual/docs/contents.md

 > Resources to be added can be in different file formats, currently the supported files are `images`, `videos(mp4 and webm)`, `books(pdf)` and `audio(mp3)`.
 The current size limit is 5GB but we would recommend to keep your files small to about `250mb` as the maximum per file however you are not limited.

-The Upload will show you how many files you have selected to upload and how they are.
+The Upload will show you how many files you have selected to upload and how big they are.

 Just like on the [Add Reference](#add-reference) and [Uploading logo](setup.md#upload-institution-logo) the upload shows progress in percentage and a progress bar to let you know how far files are when uploading.